ryan-bush1014/portfolio/public/projects/2021-09-05-raymarching-rendering-engine.md

 Raymarching--like raytracing, involves the casting of 'rays' outward from a camera.
 Where these two techniques differ, however, is how geometry is represented and how efficiently one can calculate the distance to the nearest geometry.

+## Signed Distance Fields

 To render an object with raymarching, you must first obtain its mathematical representation as a signed distance field (SDF)--essentially, you must be able to give the distance to the object from any arbitrary input coordinate.
-This is simple for basic spheres, prisms, lines, etc., but becomes complicated very quickly.
+This is simple for basic spheres, prisms, lines, etc., but becomes complicated very quickly for anything more intricate.

+The key is to use simple geometry in coordination, that is, calculate the SDF of the union of two or more shapes.